softlayer/githubio_source/content/reference/services/SoftLayer_User_Customer_OpenIdConnect/updateForumPassword.md

 ---
 title: "updateForumPassword"
 description: "This method is deprecated!
 SoftLayer Community Forums no longer exist, therefore, this method will return false.

-Updat... "
+In the... "
 layout: "method"
 tags:
     - "method"